-- 5. Work with heavy-oil and refinery proponents in order to ensure clarity on provincial expectations with respect to the five requirements in order for B.C. to consider supporting heavy-oil pipelines or projects in our province. - Review the operations of the BC Oil and Gas Commision and propose changes to improve the timeliness of permitting for project applications.
+- 5. Work with heavy-oil and refinery proponents in order to ensure clarity on provincial expectations with respect to the five requirements in order for B.C. to consider supporting heavy-oil pipelines or projects in our province. - Review the operations of the BC Oil and Gas Commission and propose changes to improve the timeliness of permitting for project applications. - 7.
+Work with the BC Association of Building Inspectors to determine and implement a new home-inspector accreditation to ensure consumers buying a home can be assured that their inspector is qualified and trained to help them purchase the largest investment in their lives. - 8.
+Successfully implement the 14-project partnership with the City of Vancouver to build 1,500 new apartments for supportive housing.